brendansparrow/brendansparrow-com/pages/home.md

 ### LexisNexis

 While at Aspire, I spent 2 years honing and maintaining the frontend interface for the UK branch of this international legal software provider and their Enterprise Solutions department.
-The highlight for me was developing a series of landing pages for their range of over 30 products, using Jekyll to speed up our publishing workflow.
+This also included developing a series of landing pages for their range of over 30 products, using a static site generator to speed up our publishing workflow.

 <ul class="list-inline">
   <li>